Saichamili20/Internship-FinalProject/YouTube-Analysis/README.md

 ## 💡 Outcome
 This analysis helps understand what type of content performs best and can help optimize content strategy for better reach.

+## Final Insights
+- Engagement varies by content type
+- Some categories perform better than others